Twitch enhanced broadcasting

 What’s Still in Beta?

-Why Enhanced Broadcasting Improves Viewer Experience
+Why Enhanced Broadcasting Improves Viewer Experience?

 Twitch AV1 and HEVC Are Here.
 Kind Of

 Streamrun supports both HEVC and AV1 codecs for all users.
 This means anyone can stream high-quality video at moderate bitrates to Streamrun, and we’ll transcode it to Twitch using optimal settings defined by Twitch’s Automatic Stream Configuration.
-When Twitch opens up AV1 and H.265 support to all streamers, Streamrun can automatically switch outgoing streams to AV1 or HEVC without manual setup needed.
+When Twitch opens up AV1 and H.265 support to all streamers, Streamrun can automatically switch outgoing streams to AV1 or HEVC, without manual setup needed.

 What Doesn’t Work Without Streamrun